≡ Menu

 Pembroke Welsh Corgi Dog Breed… Everything You Need to Know at a Glance!

-You’ve got to be having a pretty bad day if even the site of a Pembroke Welsh Corgi can’t put a smile on your face!
-Which is why it’s no surprise that this little lovable guy has gone from being a very productive member of the family to now a highly desirable companion and/or “show dog” in some cases!
+You’ve got to be having a pretty lousy day if even the site of a Pembroke Welsh Corgi can’t put a smile on your face!
+This is why it’s no surprise that this little lovable guy has gone from being a very productive member of the family to now a highly desirable companion and “show dog” sometimes!

 But just because…

 So many other folks seem to have fallen head over heels for these little guys doesn’t necessarily mean that they’ll be the “right” dog breed for you.
-This is why we wanted to take a moment and discuss exactly what it might be like to own one of these cute little guys so that if you’re ever given the opportunity to actually make one of them your own, you’ll know for sure if that’s a good idea or not.
+This is why we wanted to take a moment and discuss exactly what it might be like to own one of these cute little guys so that if you’re ever allowed to make one of them your own, you’ll know for sure if that’s a good idea or not.

 So, without further ado, let’s dive right in!